- WHAT IS CLUBES DE CIENCIA MÉXICO (CDECMX)?

 - Simple activities that help students understand advanced scientific concepts in your field.
 The Higgs boson as an energetic piggy bank, viruses as infiltrating agents, entropy in a salt shaker, etc.

-11. CAN I PARTICIPATE IF I STUDY IN EUROPE?
+11. CAN I PARTICIPATE IF I DON’T LIVE IN MEXICO OR USA?